-sales team uses charts to create a sales dashboard showing their performance relative to plan.
-Once you become an advanced user, you can connect the charts to your sales database using SQL so that you can display ...
+Imagesbtnprevious.png!
+Meeting Notes !Imagesbtnnext.png align=right!
+Team Blog \\ \\ The sales team uses charts to create a sales dashboard showing their performance relative to plan.
+Once you become an advanced user, you can connect the charts to your ...

 Sales Tools